joanbm/full-offline-backup-for-todoist/README.md

 * Can download all attachments of the tasks associated to your Todoist backup.

-* Unlike Todoist's automatic backup ZIPs, valid ZIPs are generated  when you have projects that contain non-ASCII characters (i.e. Unicode characters like 💓) so they can be correctly handled by ZIP tools.

 * Can be easily automated to download your backups periodically.

 ## Status

-Early version - enough for basic use, but not tested under every possible scenario under the sun.
+Stable, but not tested under every possible scenario under the sun.

 ## Requirements

-* Python 3 (tested with Python 3.6.4, but it should work with many more versions).
+* Python 3 (tested with Python 3.6.4+).
 No additional dependencies needed.

 ## Usage examples

+Download the repository and open a terminal at the root folder.

-Create a backup from Todoist's servers, without including attachments (you will be asked for your Todoist API Token through the command line):
+To create a backup from Todoist's servers, without including attachments (you will be asked for your Todoist API Token through the command line):

 ``python3 -m full_offline_backup_for_todoist download``

-Create a backup from Todoist's servers, including attachments, and with tracing/progress info:
+To create a backup from Todoist's servers, including attachments, and with tracing/progress info:

 ``python3 -m full_offline_backup_for_todoist --verbose download --with-attachments``